small batch honey butter biscuits

 Here are all the steps to make small-batch honey butter biscuits from scratch:

-1. Prep the ingredients for the honey butter biscuits.
+1. Prep the ingredients for the biscuits.
 (Prep Time: 5 minutes)

 For super flaky biscuits, make sure that ingredients like butter and buttermilk are very cold.
 What does that mean?
 Use the ingredients while they are still cold from the fridge—there’s no need to bring them to room temperature beforehand!